vermeerlee/cpython/Doc/library/netrc.rst

 This module implements an object-oriented interface to :file:`.netrc` files.

-.. availability:: Unix.
-VxWorks has no user home directory so it doesn't support ftp auto-login.
-This module is not supported on VxWorks.
+.. availability:: Unix; not supported on VxWorks, that doesn't have home directories

 The :class:`~netrc.netrc` class parses and encapsulates the netrc file format used by the Unix :program:`ftp` program and other FTP clients.